-15.1 In recognition of the value of professional development to both the State and the State's professional, scientific and technical employees, a Professional Development Committee shall be established to review the needs for professional development and training programs to improve job performance and to assist employees in developing their full professional potential.

-15.2 The Professional Development Committee shall consist of two designees of the Director of the Governor's Office of Employee Relations and two designees of the President of PEF.
+- 15.1 In recognition of the value of professional development to both the State and the State's Professional, Scientific and Technical employees, a Professional Development Committee shall be established to review the needs for professional development and training programs to improve job performance and to assist employees in developing their full professional potential. - 15.2 The Professional Development Committee shall consist of two designees of the Director of the Governor's Office of Employee Relations and two designees of the President of PEF.
 The Committee shall meet at least monthly.
 The Committee shall establish by agreement such operating procedures as it deems necessary to conduct its activities.
-In the case of a failure of the Committee to reach agreement on any matter, such matter will be referred to the Professional Development and Quality of Working Life Coordinating Committee for resolution.

-15.3 The State shall prepare, secure introduction and recommend passage by the Legislature of such legislation as may be appropriate and necessary to obtain an appropriation of \$3,875,000 for each of State fiscal years 1993-94, and 1994-95 to continue to fund the Public Service Training Program.
+In the case of a failure of the Committee to reach agreement on any matter, such matter will be referred to the Professional Development and Quality of Working Life Coordinating Committee for resolution. - 15.3 The State shall prepare, secure introduction and recommend passage by the Legislature of such legislation as may be appropriate and necessary to obtain an appropriation of \$3,081,700 for each of State fiscal years 1995-96, 1996-97, 1997-98, 1998-99 to continue to fund the Public Service Training Program.
 The State shall meet and confer with PEF, within the Professional Development Committee, with regard to the expenditure of monies appropriated for the Public Service Training Program.

-15.4 The State shall prepare, secure introduction and recommend passage by the Legislature of such legislation as may be appropriate and necessary to obtain an appropriation of \$750,000 for each of State fiscal years 1993-94, and 1994-95 to fund a Tuition Reimbursement Program.
-The Professional Development Committee shall develop and administer a Tuition Support program within this funding.

-15.5 The State shall prepare, secure introduction and recommend passage by the Legislature of such legislation as may be appropriate and necessary to obtain an appropriation of \$825,000 each year for State fiscal years 1993-94 and 1994-95 to support supplemental training programs.
+- 15.4 The State shall prepare, secure introduction and recommend passage by the Legislature of such legislation as may be appropriate and necessary to obtain an appropriation of \$446,500 for each of State fiscal years 1995-96, 1996-97, 1997-98, 1998-99 to fund a Voucher Alternative Program and Career Transition Program.
+The Professional Development Committee shall develop and administer a Voucher Alternative Program and Career Transition Program within this funding. - 15.5 The State shall prepare, secure introduction and recommend passage by the Legislature of such legislation as may be appropriate and necessary to obtain an appropriation of \$471,800 each year for State fiscal years 1995-96, 1996-97, 1997-98, 1998-99 to support supplemental training programs.
 The State shall meet and confer with PEF, within the Professional Development Committee, with regard to the expenditure of monies appropriated for the supplemental training program.
-This would include programs designed to address the professional development needs of supervisors and individual contributors.

-15.6 The funds allocated in 15.3 and 15.4 and 15.5 above include the costs of administration of the respective programs.
+This would include programs designed to address the professional development needs of supervisors and individual contributors. - 15.6 The funds allocated in 15.3 and 15.4 and 15.5 above include the cost of administration of the respective programs.